opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 **Discover** in OpenSearch Dashboards helps you extract insights and get value out of data assets across your organization.
 Discover enables you to:

 1. **Explore data**.
 You can explore, customize, and filter data as well as search data using [Dashboards Query Language (DQL)]({{site.url}}{{site.baseurl}}/dashboards/dql/).
-2. **Analyze data.** You can analyze data details, view individual documents, and create tables summarizing data contents.
+2. **Analyze data**.
+You can analyze data, view individual documents, and create tables summarizing data contents.
 3. **Visualize data**.
 You can display findings from your saved searches in a single dashboard that combines different data visualization types.

 ## Try it: Exploring sample data with Discover